Reach vs Engagement in Social Media: Differences, Metrics & Strategies

 Including a statement or pointing to specific content on your articles that you are sharing, could also drive more engagement.
 Some studies also suggest that users tend to share content that is less promotional and more personal.
 Therefore, brands need to curate content that is inspiring and useful, beyond the products they’re selling.

-To Reach or To Engage – That is the Question:
+To Reach or To Engage – That is the Question

 Now that we know that both reach and engagement are critical components, the question that arises is – how to optimize the efforts and dollars between the two?
 Increasing reach by definition leads to increased brand awareness, while increasing engagement typically leads to building a stronger community around your brand.
 While the ideal scenario is to increase both reach and engagement over time, the focus on a specific metric will depend on the goals of the marketing team.

-By definition, we can notice a very high correlation between engagement and organic as well as viral reach which eventually helps in building a brand community.
-Also, even if the brands invest heavily (paid reach) to get more consumers to see their content, it doesn’t always translate into any active engagement on the company’s brand page.
 Therefore, reach is great for creating awareness and increasing the consumer base, but unless companies are able to convert these new users into engaged users, these efforts will not be sustainable in the long run.
 However, any effort to increase engagement is going to be beneficial in the long run as companies predominantly attempt to leverage Social Media to build a loyal base of customers who are passionate about their brand and can spread positive word of mouth in their circle.

 Ultimately, the key metrics that we focus on, be it Reach or Engagement, will need to support the goals of the business division.
 It is extremely important that companies achieve alignment in their social media strategies and business goals by leveraging the appropriate metric to support the long-term vision of the company.